tianyue58/tp/docs/DeveloperGuide.md

 #### Design considerations:

-* **Alternative 1 (current choice):** Only allows lists to be sorted in one direction per parameter (e.g. sooner to later for deadline, alphabetically for company name)
+* **Alternative 1 (current choice):** Only allow lists to be sorted in one direction per field (e.g. sooner to later for deadline, alphabetically for company name)
     * Pros: Easier to implement.
-The implemented direction of sorting is also the more logical one. (e.g. users are unlikely to want to view their applications from lower to higher priority)
+The implemented direction of sorting is also the more logical one (users are unlikely to want to view their applications from lower to higher priority).
-    * Cons: User cannot specify the direction of sorting (e.g. later deadlines first)
+    * Cons: The user cannot specify the direction of sorting (e.g. later deadlines first)

-* **Alternative 2:** Provides the ability to specify the parameter to sort the list by as well as the direction of sorting.
+* **Alternative 2:** Provide the option to specify the field to sort the list by as well as the direction of sorting.
     * Pros: Users have more options on how to view their list of applications.
     * Cons: The `sort` command will require more parameters.